SimGo123/mountain-isolation/README.md

 ## goals
 The main goal is to use the Wikipedia API to visualize and work with the isolation of mountains.
 Currently, the main concern of this project are the following tasks:
-- Given a mountain, follow the link to the next highest peak until you reach Mount Everest.
+- `select-mountain`: Given a mountain, follow the link to the next highest peak until you reach Mount Everest.
 Visualize all isolations and the path to Mount Everest on a map.\
 *Status: Mostly implemented*
 - For as many mountains as possible (i.e., a Wikipedia list of mountains in the Alps), draw their path to Mount Everest.\
 *Status: Not implemented yet*